Skip to main content

 To report tax imposed on the particular income type:

-1. Open your Tax Questionnaire and navigate to Taxes And Deductions > Taxes Paid.
+1. Navigate to Taxes And Deductions > Taxes Paid.

 2. Click Yes under the question Did you pay any tax to any non-U.S. country on any of your income this year?